Buffett calls Clayton Homes unit 'best-in-class' despite critics

 The mobile home unit, which Berkshire bought for $1.7 billion in 2003, came under fire in reports two years ago in the Seattle Times accusing Clayton of driving black, Latino and Native American borrowers into unaffordable subprime loans, and promoting a racist corporate culture.

-Clayton has forcefully denied such allegations, and Buffett's annual letter came to its defense for the second straight year.
+Clayton has forcefully denied such allegations, and Buffett's annual letter came to its defence for the second straight year.

 "Clayton and Berkshire have been a wonderful partnership," Buffett wrote.
 "Kevin Clayton came to us with a best-in-class management group and culture.
 Berkshire, in turn, provided unmatched staying power when the manufactured home industry fell apart during the Great Recession."